kearutherford/BerkeleyForestsAnalytics/README.md

 *where*

-- $QMD_{c,p}$ is the species-weighted-average quadratic mean diameter for fuels in timelag class c for plot p
+- $QMD_{c,p}$ is the species-weighted-average quadratic mean diameter for fuels in timelag class c (1-hour, 10-hour, or 100-hour) for plot p
 - $BA_{sp,p}$ is the basal area occupied by species sp in plot p
 - $BA_{total,p}$ is the total basal area for plot p
 - $QMD_{c,sp}$ is the quadratic mean diameter for fuels in timelang